Ethnic groups in Metro Detroit: Other White/European American

 As of 1999, 25% of people in Metro Detroit stated that they had German heritage.
 The state of Michigan sent representatives to New York and Germany, including Bavaria, to attract German workers during the middle of the 1800s.
 Historically in Detroit Germans who were in the trades focused on the brewing industry.
 Most Germans in Detroit moved to areas along Gratiot in the east side while some moved to areas in Michigan Avenue.
 In a later period, many Germans resettled in Macomb County.

 As of 1951, there was no specific Lithuanian cemetery in Detroit.

 In 1904, the City of Detroit had 1,300 Russians.
 By 1925, the number of Russians increased to 49,000.
 As of 1951, there were no Russian newspapers in Detroit.

 Historically, in Detroit, Scots who were in the trades focused on tool-making and practiced their trade in automobile plants.

 As of 1951, about 2,500 Swiss people lived throughout various areas in the City of Detroit.
 Swiss people began coming to Detroit before 1900 and in 1920 to 1930 the peak Swiss immigration period occurred.
 The Detroit Swiss Society had Swiss as members.
 There was no particular church for the Swiss members.

 In the early 20th century, the Yugoslav American Independent Club tried to unite the Croatian, Serbian, and Slovenian groups in Detroit.
 Infighting between Croats and Serbs caused those efforts to fail.
 In the 1990s, ethnic Serbs in Sterling Heights, together with ethnic Macedonians, had the nickname "Yugos" and they often had conflicts with "Albos", or ethnic Albanians.

 Detroit was a cultural hub for Bulgarians.

+A large number of Belarusians had migrated to Detroit during the 20th century.
+Due to America's handling of Belarusian migrants, many integrated themselves into the Polish or Russian communities, instead of forming their own.